 1 cup sugar

 4 cups flour

 1/3 cup pulverized lemon balm

 2 Tbl lemon extract

 1 tsp salt

 1 tsp baking soda

 I use the Magic Bullet to pulverize the lemon balm leaves because I don’t have a mortar and pestle.
 Add the lemon juice to the leaves to keep the leaves moving.
 Let set together while you make the dough.

 Cream the butter and sugar together, then add the eggs.
-Add the lemon extract and salt and mix a few seconds.
+Add the lemon extract, lemon balm/juice, and salt and mix a few seconds.
 Add one cup of flour and mix, and add the baking soda.
 Add the rest of the flour, one cup at a time.
 The dough is supposed to be stiff.

 If you’re going to roll out the dough you can form it into a rough log.
 If you’ll slice it into cookies you should form it into a smooth log, round or oval.
 Wrap the dough in waxed paper and chill for an hour.